TheLinuxEnthusiast/tlc-trip-taxi-dwh/docs/ETLDesign.md

 1. Issue 1: Null Values

-<p>A number of the source columns contain null values; vendor_id, ratecodeid, payment_type etc. In order to resolve this issue an SP was created that looks for null values in the target staging table and replaces them with the appropriate string.</p>
+<p>A number of the source columns contain null values; vendor_id, ratecodeid, payment_type etc. To resolve this issue an SP was created that looks for null values in the staging table and replaces them with the appropriate string.</p>

 ```
 CREATE OR REPLACE PROCEDURE replace_nulls(